 You should begin to see a visualization of the sequence of Fibonacci numbers being calculated recursively.

-Compilation is managed through a simple shell script, called compile, in the topmost directory of the release.
+There is a shell script available with an OverView release called compile, in the topmost directory of the release.
 The script will compile OverView itself and instrument the included examples.
 Additionally, if you merely wish to remove all Java binaries, you can execute compile clean to do so.

 The usage for OVI, OVP, and OVD are simple: